-Add refrigerant if the Liquid Gauge Pressure is lower than the chart value.
+Add refrigerant in the Liquid Gauge Pressure is lower than the chart value

-- 1. Connect gauges to refrigerant bottle and unit as illustrated. - 2.
+- 1. Connect gauges to refrigerant bottle and unit are illustrated. - 2.
 Purge all hoses. - 3.
-Open bottle. - 4.
-Stop adding refrigerant when liquid line temperature and Liquid Gauge Pressure matches the charging chart Final Subcooling Target.
+Place refrigerant bottle on a scale and then open bottle. - 4.
+Stop adding refrigerant when liquid line refrigerant and Liquid Gauge Pressure match the charging chart.

-Recover refrigerant if the Liquid Gauge Pressure is higher than the chart value.
+Note: Recover refrigerant if the Liquid Gauge Pressure is higher than the chart value.